bankrr/.github/profile/README.md

 # bankrr

-Find here R packages to read and tidy statetements from bank institutions.
+Collection of R packages to read and tidy documents from italian banks.